jbnicolai/cgkineo-cli/README.md

     cgkineo create course {path}

+    cgkineo create course "dev"

-type - What to create.
-Only the value "course" is currently supported. path - The directory of the new course. branch - Optional - The branch of the framework to be downlaoded.
+type - What to create. course
+path - The directory of the new course. branch - Optional - The branch of the framework to be downloaded.

 For example...

-    cgkineo create course "dev"

 This will download the Adapt framework and create an new course in the directory "dev", in your current directory.